Tenant Subscription

 When a tenant unsubscribes from the application, the subscription server receives the request, validates the existence and status of the CAPTenant, and submits a deletion request to the Kubernetes API server.

-The controller identifies the pending deletion but withholds it until a CAPTenantOperation of type deprovisioning is created and completes successfully.
-The CAPTenantOperation creates the corresponding jobs (steps) that execute the tenant deprovisioning.
+The controller identifies the pending deletion but defers it until a CAPTenantOperation of type deprovisioning is created and completes successfully.
+The CAPTenantOperation creates the corresponding Jobs (steps) that execute the tenant deprovisioning.